NESCent/hip_hack_howto/manuscript.md

 Here are some tangible products
 * **code**
     * examples: see list in products
+    * data:
-    * data: number of repos in products table, % projects with repo
+        * number of repos in products table, % projects with repo
+        * lines of code in repo where possible to count
 * **docs**
     * examples: comp methods in R
     * systematic data: reports in products table, % project with report